Apple TV+ interface showing original series thumbnails including Severance and The Morning Show on a living room TV

 The quality-over-quantity bet is paying off for Apple.
 The question is whether it pays off for your specific viewing habits.

 Prices verified as of April 2026.
 Apple may adjust Apple One pricing without notice.
 This article does not contain affiliate links for Apple TV+ (Apple does not operate a public affiliate program).
-See our affiliate disclosure for full details.
+See our affiliate disclosure (/affiliate-disclosure) for full details.